Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 The program is written in Fortran 2003/Fortran 2008 (write format in the same line)
 and MPI of ver.3 for parallelization.

-The description of each subroutine and important lines of, for example,
-@a_cnt3-3p8Ca.f03 and @3ddisppC.f03 to be shown later, is written as comments of the simulation code and post-script programs.
+The description of each subroutine and important lines of @a_cnt3-3p8Ca.f03 and @3ddisppC.f03 (to be shown later), is written as comments of the simulation code and post-processing programs.
 Initial 70 lines of the file @cnt3-3p8Ca.f03 are devoted to give the title, references, summary of subroutines and remarks of the simulation code.
 In the major subroutine /moldyn/, (i) the magnetic field is advanced, (ii) current density is calculated